MHKiT-Software/MHKiT/docs/_sources/overview.rst.txt

 `MHKiT-MATLAB <https://github.com/MHKiT-Software/MHKiT-MATLAB>`_ |matlab_image|
 --------------------------------------------------------------------------------------------
-`MHKiT-MATLAB <https://github.com/MHKiT-Software/MHKiT-MATLAB>`_  is intended to be used by researchers and practitioners that prefer MATLAB.
+`MHKiT-MATLAB <https://github.com/MHKiT-Software/MHKiT-MATLAB>`_  is available for users that prefer MATLAB.
 To ensure consistency between MHKiT-MATLAB and MHKiT-Python, MHKiT-MATLAB runs the MHKiT-Python functions by wrapping them in MATLAB.
 Conversions to Python data types happen within the wrappers, allowing MATLAB users to deal with MATLAB data types only.